 - Environmental benefits.
 When working from home, people won’t be driving or even taking public transportation to work.
 As a result, greenhouse gases (GHGs) produced by your team will be significantly lower, which has a positive effect on the environment.

-Be sure to check out our other post on productivity statistics if you liked these and want more!
+Be sure to check out our other posts on remote work statistics and productivity statistics if you liked these and want more!
+And don’t miss our 51 working from home tips that are scientifically proven to boost productivity.

 Are you interested in learning more about your productivity, or the productivity of your employees?
 If so, you’ll need objective statistics like these to help you analyze your efforts.
 One of the best all-around tools for modern businesses is EmailAnalytics, which integrates with your Gmail accounts to provide you with statistics like number of emails sent and received, email frequency throughout the day, and duration of email threads.
 Sign up for a free trial today, and learn what EmailAnalytics can do for your business!